RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 10

-Note: Left hand side of the image shows the data-types and the right-hand side image display the examples of the same.
+Note: Left-hand side of the image shows the data types and the right-hand image displays the same examples.

 Q3).
 What is the difference between various BI tools and Tableau?

-Ans:- Following are the basic difference between the traditional BI tools and Tableau
+Ans:- Following are the fundamental difference between the traditional BI tools and Tableau

 Traditional BI tools